ivogeorg/ce-lesson-and-asst-00e-engineering-ethics/lesson-and-assignment.md

 #### 1. Study

+##### The Big Three

-The two most important points I would like to you learn and understand about ethics are:
+The three most important points I would like to you learn and understand about ethics are:

 1. Ethics is not about your beliefs, habits, and predilections, but about a **group's consensus on what is the right behavior** of its members that will ensure optimal operation and longevity, whatever the domain or subject matter of interest of the group.

+2. Crucial for ethics, and thus for all relationships and society at large, is the **individual** ability of every member to prioritize rights and values **other than their own**.

-2. Ethics can be about everything and anything, but it **requires whole-system analysis** in every case.
+3. Ethics can be about everything and anything, but it **requires whole-system analysis** in every case.

 #### 2. Apply